jhennies/amst/README.md

 Extract the downloaded archive to a folder of your choice

-Add the following to the .bashrc:
+For linux add the following to the .bashrc:

     export PATH=folder/bin:$PATH
     export LD LIBRARY PATH=folder/lib:$LD LIBRARY PATH